Stuart Bateman – Managing Director, fourth generation

 I’d studied Business at St Pauls in Cheltenham and then completed a three-year Brewing and Business Foundation course at Mansfield Brewery.
 With that solid grounding, along with plenty of work experience at the Brewery under my belt, I felt prepared enough to take up the position of Assistant Managing Director.

 As my dad explained, 1987 was an extremely important year for us.
-Although we had secured the Brewery’s independence, we had quite a bit of debt to shift after borrowing from the Midland Bank.
+Although we had secured the Brewery’s independence, we had quite a bit of debt to cover after borrowing from the Midland Bank.

 “Our Visitors Centre was officially declared open by the 617 Dambuster Squadron.
-We don’t know which has attracted more guests to the Brewery over the years – the Dambusters or the Visitor Centre.”

 With all that in hand, we were able to focus on national sales and supermarkets.
 People were really getting a taste for Batemans beer at pubs and homes all over the UK (beyond, even), and we were continually stoking that interest with new beers and fresh ideas.